seamusfoley/iotes-documentation/docs/introduction/getting-started.md

 ---
 id: getting-started
-title: Getting Started with Iotes
+title: Quick Start
-sidebar_label: Getting Started
+sidebar_label: Quick Start
 ---

 Iotes is an iot adapter for JavaScript applications.

-It helps you write applications that connect to iot services, using a number of protocols, in a predictable way that's consistent with declaritive application frameworks.
+It helps you write applications that connect to iot services, using a number of protocols, in a predictable way that's easy to use with declaritive application frameworks.

-You can use iotes core alone, or use it with plugins that provide bindings to popular libraries
+You can use iotes core alone, or use it with [plugins](/docs/introduction/core-concepts#plugins) that provide bindings to popular libraries

+This quick start is a basic example that uses the [strategy](/docs/introduction/core-concepts#strategies) to connect two devices to the [mosquitto](mosquitto.org) public mqtt broker.

-## Installation
+## Quick Start

-Iotes is available as a package on NPM for use with a module bundler or in a Node application:
+### 1. Install

-### NPM
+#### NPM

 ```
 npm install iotes
 ```

+or:

-### Yarn
+#### Yarn

 ```
 yarn add iotes